Where to buy your face mask in New Zealand

 Our face mask - just one option of many

 We are proud to present our face mask option, made here in New Zealand as part of the Lanaco community face mask initiative.
 We think they’re pretty great!
 100% organic cotton, machine washable and with a replaceable HELIX.iso™ filter, these multi-functional filters harness the unique antimicrobial properties of New Zealand wool, and are class-leaders in capturing harmful air-borne particulate matter.
-Our masks start from $35 (including filter) and support not only our local fashion community but also provide 10 meals to migrant workers in India through our Meals for Migrants Partnership.
+Our masks start from $35 (including filter) and support not only our local fashion community but we've also been able to fund more than 20,000 meals to workers in India through our Meals for Migrants Partnership.
 Further information about this, and the situation migrant workers are currently facing, is in our blog post.

 Proud as we are of our product, however, we are aware that we are not the only producers of face masks in New Zealand and different masks are more suitable for different situations.
 We’re aware too that now, when our lives are locked down and our liberties curtailed for the common good, freedom of choice seems more important than ever before.
 It is in this spirit that we share with you information about where you can currently buy a variety of face masks.
 What’s more, we encourage anyone who has used any brand of face mask to leave a comment about their experience so as to support other readers in making informed decisions about how to protect themselves and others.

 Wearing masks right as we unite against Covid 19